Bi-Coloured-Python-Rock-Snake/creature/README.md

 # greenhack

-The package allows you to use the async I/O without the need for async/await keywords.
+Thш package allows you to use the async I/O, without the need for async/await keywords.
 In other words, it lets you write the code as if it was synchronous, when in fact, it is not.

-This is done via the greenlet hack, that is best known from its use in sqlalchemy.
+This is done via the greenlet hack, which is best known from its use in sqlalchemy.